 Scaling or Stacking

 The Hyde GUARDIAN was born out of the municipal drinking water industry.
-As a part of the Calgon Carbon UV Technologies Division, we have experience treating flows into the millions of gallons per day in some of the largest cities in the world.
+As a part of De Nora Water Technologies, we have experience treating flows into the millions of gallons per day in some of the largest cities in the world.
 You simply cannot treat water at those types of flow rates by stacking UV chambers on themselves like books on a shelf.